connor-cozens/covid19-school-dashboard/ansible/new-generic-server-config-production.md

 # Data Gatherer Node Deployment Recipe

-For this example, assume we are configuring the server `vps-dcf4820e.vps.ovh.ca`
+For this example, assume we are configuring the OVH VPS server `vps-dcf4820e.vps.ovh.ca`

-1. Log in to server as root using instructions in welcome email
+1. Log in to server as user "ubuntu" using the instructions in your OVH welcome email

 `ssh ubuntu@vps-dcf4820e.vps.ovh.ca -p22`